FAQs

 • What is the average life expectancy of equipment?

-• Will a bigger sized system perform better?
+• Will a bigger system perform better?

 • How often should I change my air filter?